 Commercial Content Guidelines

-If you are a business or wish to upload commercial content, you must use a Video Lab Beginner, Pro, or Rockstar Membership.
+If you are a business or wish to upload commercial content, you must use a Video Lab Basic, Pro, or Rockstar Membership.

 Commercial content includes:

 - Videos promoting or representing a for-profit business or brand.

 - Videos hosted on behalf of a business (e.g., uploaded to Video Lab and embedded on a company’s website).